-As the home of amazing design houses, like Louis Vuitton, Chanel, Dior, Louboutin, etc., it’s no wonder that the French have nailed down such an iconic style.
+As the home of design houses like Louis Vuitton, Chanel, Dior, etc., it’s no wonder that the French have nailed down such an iconic style.
 While it might seem odd to generalize an entire culture of women and their fashion, (after all, not everyone is impeccably dressed in France) I think what truly separates French style is the philosophy behind it.

 1. Less is more.